junxit/us-congress-bills-117/metadata.md

 - 2021-03-18 — Mr. Meeks moved to suspend the rules and pass the bill, as amended.
 - 2021-03-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1560-1561)
 - 2021-03-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1560-1561)
+- 2021-03-22 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.